EscapeWork/laramedias/readme.md

 Let's say you have a `Product` model that need to have multiple medias.
 You have to do this:

-* Use the following trait in your model;
+* Import the following trait in your model;

 ```php
 use EscapeWork\LaraMedias\Traits\Medias;